joerex1418/mlb-rs/README.md

 ## A few things to note
 For the time being, you'll need Rust's package manager - cargo - installed in order to install this properly

-I am planning to develop this as an extension for Python using [pyo3](https://github.com/PyO3/pyo3).
+I am planning to develop this as an extension for Python using [pyo3](https://github.com/PyO3/pyo3) in addition to a Rust crate.

 This library is very much in its early stages of development.
 There are only a few functions that have been written as of yet.